Astronomy is a hobby that will delight curious minds of any age. Outer space is both mysterious and beautiful.

 Some are portable, while others are bulky enough that moving them is difficult.

-We’ve put together a list of our top choices for telescopes that suit beginners and amateurs.
+We’ve put together a list of our top choices for telescopes for adults that suit beginners and amateurs.

 |Product Name||Number of Eyepieces||Aperture||Focal Length|